aelogica/express_templates/README.md

-# Gara (柄)
+# Gara

-Provides a functional handle to nokogiri (鋸) for use in constructing html templates in plain Ruby as an alternative to Erb or HAML.
+Provides a macro-ish DSL for use in constructing html templates in plain Ruby as an alternative to Erb or HAML.

 ## Usage